hossamelneily/nexchange/readme_wercker.md

 Close to the end, the *echo python information* step prints a few useful data about python and python package versions in this build

-The last step (_copy files_) copies data to the  _$WERCKER_OUTPUT_DIR_, so the deploy pipeline has access to it.

-As you see, the image is create but not publish in this pipeline.
-This is so that the _build_ step runs faster and developers can try it several times locally (passing through tests), before pushing to the remote repo.
+The step (_copy files_) copies data into the contianer, to the places they should be for runnning on production.
+The static and media, will be later copied again to another place.
+This is done in a second step because the container should be already in execution and with the volumes mounted (which is not the case during the build).

+The build pipeline also creates an entripoint script at **/entrypoint.sh**, inside the container.
+This is the script executed by the container as soon as it starts.

+Once all the files are im place, the **internal/docker-push** step publishes the image in docker hub.
+It sends the image to the $DOCKER_HUB_REPO repo, tagging it as $WERCKER_GIT_COMMIT (a hash produced and exported by wercker each time).

 # Deploy #
-## The build, again ##
-This is the pipeline which pushes the image to docker hub, from where it will be later pulled to be deployed.
-This pipeline installs the requirements again (since the image from the previous pipeline was discarded).
-The bower dependencies are available in the copied files from build, so no need to install these again.
-The pipeline *imports* the data copied to the  _$WERCKER_OUTPUT_DIR_ of the build pipeline.
-This data is copied to **/usr/src/app**.

-An entrypoint script is created at **/entrypoint.sh**.
-This script cold have been created at build time, but generating it here allows that each deploy target define different values for the environment variables used in the initialization of the container.

-Once all the file are im place, the **internal/docker-push** step publishes the image in docker hub.
-It sends the image to the $DOCKER_HUB_REPO repo, tagging it as $WERCKER_GIT_COMMIT (a hash produced and exported by wercker each time).
-Note: This is a bad thing, because it depends that the target host has this script in that point.
+In this step the pipeline remotely logis into the production server ($DEST_HOST_ADDR) and replaces the running container with the version corresponding to the last $WERCKER_GIT_COMMIT.

+Initialy, the pipeline creates a local file containing the private key used to login and copy the **remove-containers.sh** script to the destination server.

 ## At the remote server ##
-The last step is *Do deploy*, which connects to *$SSH_USER@$DEST_HOST_ADDR* and executes the steps to stop the current version of the container and start the new one.
+The *Do deploy* step connects to *$SSH_USER@$DEST_HOST_ADDR* and executes the steps to stop the current version of the container and start the new one.

-After connecting on the remote server, the step logs in to dockerub (so the repo might be a private one) and pulls the ${DOCKER_HUB_REPO}:${WERCKER_GIT_COMMIT} image which was just pushed by the previous step.
+After connecting on the remote server, the step logs in to dockerub (so the repo might be a private one) and pulls the ${DOCKER_HUB_REPO}:${WERCKER_GIT_COMMIT} image which was pushed in the build pipeline.
-Once the image is there, the local script (**./destroy-containers.sh**) is invoked to stop and remove containers that have the same name of the one that is being deployed (it will have the same name if you trigger a deploy from wercker interface multiple times) and any other that comes from the ${DOCKER_HUB_REPO} repo, wich will be problably match only the previous version of the container that we are deploying.
+Once the image is there, the copy of **remove-container.sh** script is invoked to stop and remove containers which the name starts with *nexchange_*.

-After the current version is stoped the new one is start with a link to **${DATABASE_CONTAINER},** some ports publish (according to ${PORTS_PARAM}) and some volumes mounted (according to ${VOLUMES_PARAM}).
+After the current version is out the new one is started with a link to **${DATABASE_CONTAINER},** some ports publish (according to ${PORTS_PARAM}) and some volumes mounted (according to ${VOLUMES_PARAM}).
 As soon as it starts the */entrypoint.sh* script will run.

 ### About the entrypoint script ###
 The script exports a few variables, then runs the **migrate** management command to apply in the production database the new migrations created at build time (if any).
 Then the script copies the static and media files to the **/usr/share/nginx/html** which **is expected to be a volume from the host which is served by nginx**.

-Note: One better solution would be to mount host directories directly into /usr/src/app/static and /usr/src/app/media, if we can assure that everything that is in those directories can be recreated with *collectstatic* and *bower install*.
 Lastly the script starts a backgroud process to monitor the gunicorn logs (which allows `docker logs container` to show gunicorn logs) and start the gunicorn server at 0.0.0.0:${GUNICORN_PORT}.